laboon/CS1699_Fall2018/syllabus.md

 1. What is a blockchain?
 What is cryptocurrency?

 2. High-level overview _(READING: BCT, Foreword)_
-  a.
-Short history of digital currency
+  * Short history of digital currency
-  b.
-Problems with previous implementations
+  * Problems with previous implementations
-  c.
-How they were solved by Bitcoin
+  * How they were solved by Bitcoin
-  d.
-Basics of using Bitcoin (wallets, transactions)
+  * Basics of using Bitcoin (wallets, transactions)

 Week 2 (Week of 3 SEP):